-While researching things to do in Spain, and specifically Madrid, I constantly saw Toledo being recommended.
+While researching things to do in Spain, and specifically Madrid, I constantly saw Toledo being recommended as one of the best places to visit in Spain.
 Once I Googled it, I instantly knew that it was a place I had to go to – even if it meant omitting something else from my itinerary.

 A fascinating ancient city and UNESCO World Heritage Site perched high above the Castilla La Macha plains, Toledo will make you feel as though you’ve stepped back in time into a medieval fairy tale.
 Surrounded by the River Tajo on 3 sides, like a moat, it is a town of castles and cathedrals, towers and bridges.
 The capital of Spain until 1561, it was ruled by the Romans, the Moors, the Visigoths and the Spanish in turn.
 Evidence of each era can be found in the many layers of history surrounding the city.